akhambir/JavaBuildingBlocks/README.md

     The code challenge is:

     * Inside Class scope write the method named "printMyVariables" with one argument "double".
-    * Create inside method scope another integer variable (key word "int").
+    * Create inside method scope another integer variable (key word "int") with some value.
     * Copy and paste code below inside Class scope but not inside created method.

     ```java